github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

 {% data reusables.command_line.start_ssh_agent %}

-1. If you're using macOS Sierra 10.12.2 or later, you will need to modify your `~/.ssh/config` file to automatically load keys into the ssh-agent and store passphrases in your keychain.
+1. If you're using macOS Sierra 10.12.2 or newer, you will need to modify your `~/.ssh/config` file to automatically load keys into the ssh-agent and store passphrases in your keychain.

    - First, check to see if your `~/.ssh/config` file exists in the default location.